I am a chef on a luxury world cruise liner. I love to cook and write recipes that are inspired by foods from all over the world.

 - Omit the long green chilis, if you don't like them.

 - Try adjusting the amount of vinegar.
-Different amounts of vinegar yield a different resutls.
+Different amounts of vinegar yield a different results.

-- If moonfish is not available, you may substitute another kind of fish.
+- If hiwas (moonfish) is not available, you may substitute another kind of fish.

 - Avoid using an aluminum pan when cooking with vinegar.
 Vinegar is acidic, which may cause an aluminum pan to corrode.